RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 test/code_maat/parsers => Parsers Test
 ```

-Then re-run the analysis.
+Then rerun the analysis.

-On this example, Analysis & Parsers tests are unit tests, they change aproximatively 40% of the time with the code.
+In this example, Analysis & Parser tests are unit tests, they change approximately 40% of the time with the code.
 That sounds reasonable.
-Datastet isn't displayed has its numbers are below the default threshold.
+Dataset isn't displayed has its numbers are below the default threshold.
 End to end tests also changes 40% of the time, but they're supposed to be more stable.
 That's a bad signal.
 In this specific case, the author explains he changed several times the output format, but didn't encapsulate it as an implementation detail.
 So every time he made a change, he had to modify the end to end tests.

 ### Create a Safety Net for Your Automated Tests

-You can monitor revisions for each boundaries: `maat -l maat_evo.log -c git -a revisions -g maat_src_test_boundaries.txt`
+You can monitor revisions for each boundary: `maat -l maat_evo.log -c git -a revisions -g maat_src_test_boundaries.txt`
 By collecting several sample points, we can start to see trends.
 We can also observe the evolution of code/test change ratio.
 Every time the ratio evolves to a high test changes, run coupling and hotspot analysis to help you understand the problem.